Ukrainian fencer Olena Kryvytska: 'I hope to wake up without war' | DW | 05.03.2022

 Yes, many are using their media contacts or social media to tell the world the truth about our situation.
 Maybe some Russians will also see these messages and understand what this war is like.
 Our entire country is destroyed.
 I can't imagine how many years it will take to rebuild everything.

 What more do people need to understand that it's war?
-Children are dying here, six-year-olds and ten-year-olds being murdered.
+Children are dying here, 6-year-olds and 10-year-olds are being murdered.
 Are they the enemy?
 When I see videos like that, I just have to cry.
 I don't understand how human beings can do such things.

 Do you have a message to your fellow athletes from Russia?